 Here at DEVENEY, one of the key pillars of our business is crisis management.
-Not for the faint of heart, the ability to properly manage a crisis is a skill that escapes some of even the most seasoned professionals.
+Not for the faint of heart, the ability to properly manage a crisis is a skill that escapes some of the most seasoned professionals.

-So how can a business effectively equip themselves in the event of a crisis?
+So how can a business effectively equip itself in the event of a crisis?
 The unequivocal answer to that question is preparedness.
 Anticipating the types of crisis your business might experience is the key to enabling your organization the ability to navigate one.

 Thinking of the potential vulnerabilities specific to your business is often a good first step in preparing for a crisis.
 Does your business deal with secure information?
-Is your point of sale software secure?
+Is your point-of-sale software secure?
 How would your executives handle a breach?
 A consumer packaged goods company might deal with a product recall or a class action lawsuit, while a government agency or political figure might have to navigate through issues like corruption, civil unrest or even personal attacks on their persona.

 In advance of a crisis, assembling the right response team is an essential step for helping to manage through what might be a confusing and chaotic time.
 Given that turnaround is a crucial element to crisis response, a small and nimble team comprised of key function leaders is ideal.
 A broad example might include the CEO, CMO, COO, a lead from the public relations team and legal counsel.
 However, consideration into which business function could be affected by the crisis will provide greater direction.